LucaCanali/Miscellaneous/Spark_Notes/Spark_HBase_Connector.md

   ```

   ```
-  // Example of how to use the Hortonworks connector to read into a DataFrame import org.apache.spark.sql.execution.datasources.hbase.HBaseTableCatalog
+  // Example of how to use the Apache Hbase-Spark connector to read into a DataFrame import org.apache.hadoop.hbase.spark.datasources.HBaseTableCatalog

   val catalog = s"""{
-    |"table":{"namespace":"default", "name":"testspark1"},
+    |"table":{"namespace":"default", "name":"testspark"},
     |"rowkey":"key",
     |"columns":{
     |"id":{"col":"key", "type":"int"},